 Big’s a fat cat.
 How about some thin and agile?

 Estonia has worked hard to alleviate the pain of building your startup.
 Think of it as a fast, invisible OS that gets out of your way.

 You’ve heard the pitch: Run your business almost entirely online, report automatically pre-filled taxes in a few clicks, and use mobile ID to sign legal documents on your phone.
 It’s true and it works.
 Want more?
 How about special startup visas and no corporate income tax.
 Government services are meant to run in the background and stay out of your way.

 Estonia isn’t your market.
 We’re your accelerator.
 Find your product/market fit, get ready to scale, and run your lines to where your client is.

 Use Estonia as your base for anything that doesn’t need your physical presence elsewhere.
-Take Taxify.
+Take Bolt.
 Launched in 2013 and a unicorn since 2018, it operates rides in 27 countries, but has kept its HQ and largest office in Tallinn, Estonia.

 Estonia also makes financial sense.
 Your burn rate will be lower than in most other startup hotspots.
 Stretch that runway.
 Plug into the Estonian OS and run your European business.